 A good pair of walking shoes are essential for your trip – especially if you plan to visit any of the area’s state parks.
 I like to wear lightweight travel sneakers for women and Kris is most comfortable in his men’s Merrell trail glove shoes.
 Read more tips about the best shoes for traveling!

-The northern California coast tends to be cool and windy – so make sure to pack a lightweight jacket or clothing that can be layered for your trip to Crescent City.
+The northern California coast weather tends to be cool and windy – so make sure to pack a lightweight jacket or clothing that can be layered for your trip to Crescent City.
 That said, a wide-brimmed travel hat and protective sunscreen are also recommended!

 Both the coastline and the redwood forests are absolutely gorgeous!
-Pack a real camera for your vacation so that you can best capture the beauty.
+Pack a real travel camera for your vacation so that you can best capture the beauty.
 We travel with an affordable Canon Rebel with an everyday 18-135mm lens that takes excellent photos.
 Use our tips for finding the best budget travel camera!

 We highly recommend packing binoculars for your trip!
 With binoculars you can see details you would otherwise miss – like whales as they come up for air, sea lions lying on off shore rocks and birds in the towering treetops.